BukkitGerman/67346c0a/README.md

 	- Showes the Navigationbar with the Active tab.

 - showSidebar()
 	- Showes the Sidebar

 - showFooter()
 	- Showes the footer with Copyright.
+Includes a link to the Impressum

 ---
 ### Functionality